Visvaldis Lācis: Political career

 At the start of the Third Awakening, Lācis, along with Ints Cālītis, Juris Ziemelis, Jānis Čakstiņš, and Imants Kulinskis, established the temporary leadership of the Informal Latvian Popular Front.
 In 1988, he became involved with the Latvian Popular Front (LTF) and was elected to its board.
 He became known for his speeches and publications.
 In 1991, he served as the chairman of the Latvian National Independence Movement (LNNK).

 In 1993, Lācis was one of the founders of the "Mūsu Zeme" party and unsuccessfully ran for the 5th Saeima.

 In 1997, the Kurzemes District Court of Riga ruled that Lācis had not collaborated with the KGB or acted as an informant.

-In 2002, Lācis participated in founding the party "Visu Latvijai!", though he did not become a member.
+In 2002, Lācis participated in founding the party "All for Latvia!", though he did not become a member.
 Before the 2003 Latvian European Union membership referendum, he actively campaigned against Latvia joining the European Union.
 In 2005, he joined the Latvian Green Party and was elected to the 9th Saeima on the Union of Greens and Farmers list.
 In October 2007, he left the Green Party and the ZZS Saeima faction, opposing the dismissal of Aleksejs Loskutovs from the Corruption Prevention and Combating Bureau (KNAB) and the faction's pressure in that vote.

 After leaving ZZS, he worked as an independent deputy.
 In the 2009 European Parliament elections, Lācis was the top candidate on the Visu Latvijai! list without being a party member.
 However, the list failed to meet the electoral threshold, and he was not elected.
-In April 2010, he joined Visu Latvijai! and in the summer announced his candidacy in the 10th Saeima elections from the Nacionālā apvienība list.
+In April 2010, he joined Visu Latvijai! and in the summer announced his candidacy in the 10th Saeima elections from the National Alliance list.
 He also joined the joint 9th Saeima faction of both political forces.
 In October, he was elected to the 10th Saeima.
-In 211, Lācis left Visu Latvijai! and the VL-TB/LNNK Saeima faction.
+In 2011, Lācis left All for Latvia! and the VL-TB/LNNK Saeima faction.